OrestisStefanou/InvestPalTelegramBot/README.md

 ```

 The bot starts in webhook mode.
 Ensure your `TELEGRAM_WEBHOOK_URL` is accessible by Telegram's servers (e.g., via `ngrok` for local development).

+## Architecture

+This project is part of the **InvestPal** ecosystem.
+It serves as the frontend (Telegram interface) while the core logic and AI reasoning are handled by the [InvestPal Agent Service](https://github.com/OrestisStefanou/InvestPal).

 ## Project Structure